Frequently Asked Questions

 Where is the Library Conference Room?

 The Conference Room is located on the main floor of the Library.
 Once you walk in, veer to the right, go past both of the service desks, & it will be straight ahead of you (it is the only door on the wall you will be facing).
+Note: the Library Conference Room is currently unavailable for reservations.

 Does the library have study rooms that students can reserve?

-How do I reserve the library’s conference room?
+How do I reserve the Library’s conference room?

 Faculty & staff can reserve the library’s conference room, located on the main floor, by calling Event Scheduling at x4123 or by emailing email@example.com .